 An audio guide is cheaper and more flexible than a live guide, letting you explore at your own pace, but a live guide offers expert interaction, answers questions and adapts to your interests.

-A live guide, whether on a group or private tour, costs more but offers things an audio guide cannot: real expertise and interaction, the ability to ask questions and get answers, and commentary that adapts to your interests and reactions, bringing the site alive in a more personal, engaging way.
-The richest experience comes from a good live guide, while the audio guide is the smart, affordable way to add essential context when a live guide is beyond your budget or preference.
-Our tips for visiting Knossos guide covers the choice, and the next section covers the cost.
+A live guide, whether on a group or private tour, costs more but offers what an audio guide cannot.
+That means real expertise and interaction, the ability to ask questions and get answers, and commentary that adapts to your interests and reactions.
+A good guide brings the site alive in a personal, engaging way and can respond to what you notice as you walk.
+The richest experience comes from a skilled live guide, while the audio guide is the smart, affordable way to add essential context when a live guide is beyond your budget or preference.

 How much does a Knossos audio guide cost?